 NEIGHBORHOOD DECOR PARTY

 Get together with some families in your neighborhood and see if they want to join forces is decorating outside extra special for Halloween.
 If everyone is on the same page, you can plan to have things lit up so that everyone can walk by and enjoy them.
-Take it to the next level by leaving bowls of candy at the end of the driveway for easy pick up on the walk through.
+Take it to the next level by individually wrapped treat bags at the end of the driveway for easy pick up on the walk through.

 HALLOWEEN CAR PARADES